 IASHEP Board of Directors / Officers may serve up to two, three-year terms.
 Directors volunteer their time and serve without pay.
 They assist with evaluation of applicant qualifications, governance, liaison with other organizations, and many other important activities.

 IASHEP Board Chairperson John F. Podojil (CEHSP, CSHET, CHMM, CHCM) is the first of the two original founding members and developers of IASHEP and holds a lifetime role as Board of Directors - Chairperson and advisor to the association.

-Mr. Raymond (Ray) Enama (CEHSP, CSHET, CESS) Member - Board of Directors is the second person of the two original founding members and developers of IASHEP.
+Mr. Raymond (Ray) Enama (CEHSP, CSHET, CESS) Member (Retired) - Board of Directors is the second person of the two original founding members and developers of IASHEP.
 Mr. Enama retired from IASHEP and the Board of Directors in 2014.